About This Course

 Student Comments and Profiles

-Our graduates last year completed placements with the Primary Mental Health Service in the NHS, RASA, and CAIS to provide one-to-one counselling for over a hundred clients across north Wales.
+Our graduates have completed placements with the Primary Mental Health Service in the NHS, RASA, and CAIS to provide one-to-one counselling for over a hundred clients across north Wales.
 Here are some of their comments about the course and placement experience:

 "I feel that this course has allowed me to develop my communication and listening skills that are most valuable in both my personal and professional life.
 My friends and family have expressed how I present myself as more confident now than I was before I started the counselling course."